TheMagicNacho/express-notes/README.md

 # express-notes
 This document and repo is ment to serve as a guide and framework to building an API server.
+The syntax in this repo uses ES6 which is contrary to majority of the documentation.

 ## Features
 - API Routes